zahid/website/_drafts/On-creating-open-source-software.md

-n creating open source software
+# In creating open source software

 ### What: